sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Lee2013] \J. M. Lee, *Introduction to Smooth Manifolds*, 2nd ed.,
              Springer (New York) (2013); :doi:`10.1007/978-1-4419-9982-5`

 ..
+[Lee2016] Kwankyu Lee, *Decoding of differential AG codes*, Advances in
+             Mathematics of Communications, vol. 10, no. 2 (2016), pp. 307--319.

+..
 [Lei2013] Tom Leinster, *The magnitude of metric spaces*.
              Doc.
 Math.
 18 (2013), 857-905.